TeunBoekholt/individual-assignment-IoT/README.md

 ### Communicate the aggregate value to the nearby server

 To send the aggregate value to a nearby edge server I used the Mosquito MQTT message broker.
-As you can seed in the previous code block for the aggregation calculatoin, I used a `QueueHandle_t` object to send to the MQTT Task.
-This is to prevent the writing of data to a variabel while the MQTT Task is busy with it.
+As you can see in the previous code block for the aggregation calculatoin, I used a `QueueHandle_t` object to send to the MQTT Task.
+This is to prevent the writing of data to a variable while the MQTT Task is busy with it.

 After being woken up by the receival of the Queue, the MQTT task connects to WiFi (it it hadn't done so before), connects to the MQTT broker and then puts the float into a JSON payload format.
 Initially I used a 16-byte (up to 19 with minus sign and frequency above 9.99) payload: `{"average": 0.00}`, but for measuring the end-to-end latency I also included a timestamp in the payload which was measured at the time of sending to compare to the time of receival.

 ### Communicate the aggregate value to the cloud

 Setting up the LoRa communication was quite difficult for me.
-First I tried setting everything with APB, but in the end I settled for OTAA as this seemed like the standard approach.
+First I tried setting everything with ABP, but in the end I settled for OTAA as this seemed like the standard approach.
 Also, there were some connection issues at first (mainly codes -1116 and -1101).
 Most of them were solved by a simple reconnection attempt, but it also proved necessary to reset the used DevNonces in the TTN Console Join Settings every time I tried to reconnect.
-In the end it worked though, and you can see some of the transmitted averages (which were decoded with a JavaScript formatter) that were transmitted and received.
+In the end it worked though, and you can see some of the transmitted averages (which were decoded with a JavaScript formatter) that were received.

 <img width="1130" height="362" alt="Scherm­afbeelding 2026-04-20 om 16 36 09" src="https://github.com/user-attachments/assets/edb2c289-6d03-4e22-b5a1-941658d349a9" />